neo4j-field/gsummit2023/README.md

-# Graph Summit 2023 EMEA - Workshop Digital Twin (work in progress!)
+# Graph Summit 2023 EMEA - Workshop Digital Twin

 This repository contains the workshop material used during the **Graph Summit 2023 - Building a Graph Solution Workshop**.
 All code, data, dashboards, Bloom perspectives and slides are available for dowload and free to use.